fosshostorg/aarch64/daemons/README.md

 ### Known to harass
 * Nobody, Helium is quite scared of others

-## Lithium
-Lithium is a very bossy NSQ Consumer & Producer.
-Filled with importance it controls the cluster sending out control messages.
-It sends out messages to the hypervisors to update their libvirt configs, haproxy configs, and more.
-Libvirt control messages are sent to individual machines at `aarch64-libvirt-[hostname]`, while haproxy configuration changes are sent to the entire cluster via `aarch64-proxy`
-### Commonly found in
-* `aarch64-api#lithium`
-### Known to harass
-* `Hydrogen`
-* `Beryllium`

 ## Beryllium
 Beryllium is an NSQ Consumer residing on the hypervisors.
 It listens on `aarch64-proxy#[hostname]` and updates the local HAProxy configuration in accordance with the received messages.
 ### Commonly found in